biannetta/MySublimeQL/README.md

 Using
 =====

 Create a new document and set its sytanx to SQL then start typing.
 A list of table names from the connected schema will start to appear in the autocompletions list.
+Following SQL conventions, if you type TALBE_NAME followed by a dot (.) autocomplete will display a listing of the columns in the TABLE_NAME.

 ###Switching Schemas